The Classic 10 Day China Itinerary: Shanghai, Beijing, and more!

 YuYuan Garden

-Day Trip to Suzhou or Hangzhou (1 day)
+Day 3: Day Trip to Suzhou or Hangzhou

-Exploring Suzhou
+Suzhou Highlights

-One of the best things you can do in Suzhou is to just wander the streets in Pinjiang district and cross the many bridges over the water.
+One of the best things you can do in Suzhou is to wander the streets in Pinjiang district and cross the many bridges over the water.
 You can also take a boat ride for pretty cheap (180 yuan when I went), although the ride isn't too long, around 40 minutes, and just goes up and down the main canal.

-Guanqian street is the newer section of Suzhou, and features many sprawling malls.
+Lodging Tip: Guanqian street is the newer section of Suzhou, and features many sprawling malls.
 There are lots of well-priced hotels and hostels here, so it's a convenient area to stay.
 My friends and I stayed at Ming Ya Youth Hostel, and had no problems there.

 A wooden boat with a white rope on it.
 In a green-blue colored canal.
 A circular opening with a bridge ahead, and a large building on stones to the right.
 2 red lanterns half-cut off on the left side.